MetPX/sarracenia/doc/Admin.rst

 and delete the queue on the broker.
 While that solves the broker performance issue, the user will not receive the notifications.

-To avoid data loss, please consult the sr_sender(1) manual page *DESTINATION UNAVAILABLE* section for details of save and restore options.
+To avoid data loss, please consult the
+`sr_sender(1) manual page *DESTINATION UNAVAILABLE* <sr_sender.1.rst#destination-unavailable>`_
+section for details of save and restore options.
 Briefly, when a sender is placed in *save* mode, rather than attempting to send each file, the messages written to a disk file.
 When the remote user is back, one invokes *restore* mode, and the disk file is read back, and the files are sent.
-In vesions >= 2.18, there is logic to automatically save failed transfers for later retry, offloading the queue from the broker to the instances' cache storage, so no intervention is needed.
+In versions >= 2.18, there is logic to automatically save failed transfers for later retry, offloading the queue from the broker to the instances' cache storage, so no intervention is needed.

 In the case of components other than a sender, please consult the QUEUE Save/Restore section